PerrettJ4/LettuceChat/README.md

 Okay yeah I spent 5 hours on this (I did have lunch).<br/>
 This application is built with Node.js, PostgreSQL, and Next.js, and leverages localStorage to enable some offline functionality.

-and it's not perfect but it does:
+It's not perfect but it does:

 - ✅ Users should be able to add and remove chat groups.
 - ✅ Users should be able to send messages to individual chat groups.